terra-money/classic-core/docs/spec/oracle.md

 The `MsgPricePrevote` is just the submission of the leading 20 bytes of the SHA256 hex string run over a string containing the metadata of the actual `MsgPriceVote` to follow in the next period.
 The string is of the format: `salt:price:denom:voter`.
 Note that since in the subsequent `MsgPriceVote` the salt will have to be revealed, the salt used must be regenerated for each prevote submission.

 `Denom` is the denomination of the currency for which the vote is being cast.
-For example, if the voter wishes to submit a prevote for the usd, then the correct `Denom` is "usd".
+For example, if the voter wishes to submit a prevote for the usd, then the correct `Denom` is "uusd", which is 10^-6 USD.

-The price used in the hash must be the open market price of Luna w.r.t. to the currency matching `Denom`.
-For example, if `Denom` is "usd" and the going price for Luna is 1 USD, then "1" must be used as the price.
+The price used in the hash must be the open market price of `uluna`, or 10^-6 Luna, w.r.t. to the currency matching `Denom`.
+For example, if `Denom` is "uusd" and the going price for Luna is 1 USD, then "1" must be used as the price.

 `Feeder` is used if the validator wishes to delegate oracle vote signing to a separate key to de-risk exposing their validator signing key.